Paraguayan President Pena hospitalized during G20 summit – DW – 11/19/2024

 The G20 Summit is currently taking place in Rio de Janerio under Brazil's presidency, with a focus on poverty and climate financing.

-Although Paraguay is not a part of the G20 nations, Pena was invited by Brazil "in the spirit of promoting a more representative perspective of developing countries, in particular Mercosur partners," as per a press statement.
+Although Paraguay is not a part of the G20 nations, Pena was invited by Brazil "in the spirit of promoting a more representative perspective of developing countries, in particular Mercosur partners," as per a press statement from the Brazilian government.

 Vice president spoke with Pena after hospitalization